 Does Residence Life provide boxes?
 Where can they be obtained?

-Beginning April 16, students may purchase boxes at wholesale value from the Jones Hall and 162 North State Street Residences front desk during normal business hours.
+Beginning in April, students may purchase boxes at wholesale value from the Jones Hall and 162 North State Street Residences front desk during normal business hours.
 Students may only use their ARTICard to purchase these boxes.
 Cash and checks will not be accepted.

 What services will be offered to help students move their belongings out of the building?

 Because students all move out at different times and in different ways, move-out is much more logistically challenging than move-in.
 To assist in the move-out process, students will be allowed to check out carts from their residence hall's front desk (Buckingham, pick up at the security desk).
 Students must only check out a cart once they are ready to move belongings.
 For this reason, the time allowed for cart check-out will be two hours beginning on Friday, May 2.
 The hall desk may require a student to turn in their ARTICard ID as a deposit while checking out a cart.

 SAIC does not offer storage to students unless they are contracted to live in the residence halls during the summer term.
 However, SAIC students can make arrangements with Collegeboxes, Inc., a company specializing in storing student belongings.
 This company has worked with SAIC for more than seven years, and serves more than 50 schools nationwide.

 To make arrangements, go to collegeboxes.com, register, and notify them of your storage needs.
 They will not only pick up your items at move-out, they will deliver your things during move-in next academic year, on or off campus!
 Students will need to contract with Collegeboxes on an individual basis, head to Collegeboxes.com for more information.

 Is there a "best time" to move out?

 It has been our experience that moving out before 11:00 a.m. is the least crowded time.
 This is especially true at the 162 North State Street Residences.

 How will the elevators work?
 (Saturday, May 10, and Sunday, May 11)